 Mechanical separation

-The best depackaging machines are built from strong stainless steel, which allows it to handle tough tasks.
-This method avoids creating microplastics by carefully separating items based on size and material type—important for recycling plastic resins efficiently and reducing waste.
+The best depackaging machines are built from strong stainless steel, which allows them to handle tough tasks.
+This material and the separation method, as employed in the Drycake Twister avoids creating microplastics by ingeniously separating items based on size and material type—important for recycling plastic resins efficiently and reducing waste.

 Particle size reduction